Angela Mund, CRNA, DNP, Division Director

 · Produce CRNAs who have the education and skills to assume leadership roles in healthcare.

 The Medical University of South Carolina Anesthesia for Nurses Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 222 S. Prospect Ave., Park Ridge, IL 60068; (847) 655-1160.
-The program's next review by the COA is scheduled for Spring 2019.
-Additional information regarding the COA can be found at http://home.coa.us.com/Pages/default.aspx.
+The program's next review by the COA is scheduled for Fall 2019.
+Additional information regarding the COA can be found at at http://home.coa.us.com/Pages/default.aspx.